 - To fully utilize your allotted space, the recommended size is four feet high by 3.5 feet wide (this size is typically used for research).
 These dimensions will allow two posters to fit side by side on the poster boards.

 - The maximum allowable size is four feet by four feet (the outer vertical edge will curl around the display board if the poster is four-feet wide).

-- USC Connect offers poster templates for ideas on how you might showcase your experiences within and beyond the classroom.
+- The Center for Integrative and Experiential Learning offers poster templates for ideas on how you might showcase your experiences within and beyond the classroom.
 You can also create your own design instead of using a template.

 - We recommend having posters printed by USC Printing Services on vinyl, rather than paper, for cost savings.
 Coupons may also be available.